 The page is considered lost if they do not, and visitors receive a 404 notice.
 A 301 redirect passes the former SEO ranking power to the new location without working from scratch.

 Do not redirect all vanquished pages to your home page.
 Search engines want to offer users the most relevant information for a search query.
 If a site sends them to a home page that does not address the request, a corresponding drop in traffic may occur because the result does not serve the user.

 Direct traffic to a relevant page instead of forcing visitors to find it themselves.
 Redirecting URLs is exceptionally time-sensitive, especially for large sites.
-Use an automated crawler when mapping valuable backlinks and URLs, so they are redirected before you launch a redesigned website.
+When mapping valuable backlinks and URLs, use an automated crawler to redirect them before you launch a redesigned website.

 5. Mobile Devices

 If you rank in the first position on mobile devices, studies show netting almost one-third of all clicks instead of 19 percent of clicks in that position on desktops.
 Mobile users are also more likely to stop engaging in a website that is not mobile-friendly.

 Mobile friendliness is a critical factor for Google rankings.
 A website redesign has to work as well for mobile devices as for desktops.
 A seamless mobile search experience is non-negotiable.
 Many businesses continue to make the desktop experience a priority.
 It has a detrimental impact on SEO.

 Fast loading speeds and responsive design are essential to mobile-friendliness.
 If it takes more than three seconds to load, 40 percent of mobile users ditch the site.
 Mobile design best practices include not requiring visitors to zoom or pinch content to read it.

 Up-to-date XML sitemaps are valuable tools for SEO rankings.
 They help search engine crawlers in finding and index a website’s content faster, which tells them how a website is structured and how you should prioritize pages.